tensorpudding/cosc3380-group4-themepark/README.md

 This is the group project by Team 4 of COSC 3380, Fall 2022 semester at the University of Houston.

+# Submission file layout

+The submission is contained in three separate subdirectories:

+* `source` contains the repository with the application code, plus production deployment scripts and configuration files for the app
+* `doc` contains documentation, including this README, our design document, and a set of prepared logins
+* `db` contains a database dump and an auxilliary script to be described below, used for setting up the database on a local machine

 # App Dependencies

 The app can be built on Windows, macOS (both Intel and Apple Silicon), or Linux.
 In each case, you will need: